Ida Tarko

 Comparison of thermal analysis techniques used in material characterization

-Several techniques, such as DSC, TGA, and TMA, can be used for thermal analysis, depending on the studied properties, temperature range, and sample type.
+Several techniques, such as DSC, TGA and TMA, can be used for thermal analysis.
+The choice depends on the studied properties, temperature range and sample type.

 Keep reading >